This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Thank you for your support!

-Lauki paratha is a healthy and delicious Indian savory flatbread made with the goodness of freshly grated bottle gourd (Opo squash) and whole wheat flour.
-These lauki parathas are perfect as breakfast or even snacks with your evening tea/coffee.
-Stays good for up to a week, and freezes well!
+Lauki paratha is a healthy and delicious Indian flatbread made with the goodness of freshly grated bottle gourd (Opo squash) and whole wheat flour.

 Lauki paratha is made with a combination of flour like whole wheat, besan (chickpea flour), optional bajri flour (Millet flour), or Jowar ( Sorghum Flour ), freshly grated lauki or bottle gourd, and some Indian spices.

-Paratha can be made with different veggies like fresh fenugreek leaves, lauki ( bottle gourd ), beetroot, or fresh leafy vegetables.
+Paratha can be made with different veggies like zucchini, fresh fenugreek leaves, lauki ( bottle gourd ), beetroot, or fresh leafy vegetables.
 Depending upon the ingredients used the taste and texture of the paratha may vary.

 It is important to note here that lauki releases a lot of moisture.
 Do not keep the dough for a long time.

 Atta (Wheat Flour): I used 100% whole wheat flour, atta from an Indian grocery store.
-You can also use multigrain flour for this recipe.

-Besan: Along with whole wheat flour, I used some chickpea flour for added flavor.
+Besan (Chickpea Flour): Along with whole wheat flour, I used some chickpea flour for added flavor.
 Chickpea flour is used in a very small quantity, do not add too much or the paratha will turn out dry.

 Dry Spices: To season the paratha, I have used some basic Indian spices – coriander powder, red chili powder, and turmeric powder.
-Feel free to use spices as per taste.

 Add all the ingredients to a large bowl.
 Mix well.
 Gradually add water and bind the dough into a firm dough.
 Apply a teaspoon of oil, cover, and let the dough rest for 5-10 minutes.